s0rta/revengate-new/roadmap.md

 - [ ] instructions on how to install all the Android dev dependencies
 - [ ] async preload most shaders to speedup startup
 - [ ] TravelTo uses a cached `path_perceived()`
+- [ ] Benoît roams after the meeting and after yielding
+- [ ] Salapou can steal your items
+- [ ] silence a few warnings

 Items:
 - [ ] items stats and long description is available from the inventory screen